carterhanks/you-are-trash-bro/README.md

 - More specific data connections to help users realize their trash rank
 - More complex sharing functionality, possibly incorporating Social Media compatibility
 - More specified "trash" rank (World vs Nation vs State, assuming data becomes available)
+- Users will be able to see the stats of all of their activision friends automatically as well